 - 4. What advantages does solar energy have?
 Choose all that apply.

 - a.
-The energy source is free.\
+The energy source is mostly free.

 - b.
-Solar energy produces low emissions.\
+Solar energy produces low emissions.

 - c.
-Current energy sources produce emissions.\
+Current energy sources produce emissions.

 - d.
 Solar energy costs are declining.

+Extension of lesson:

-Extension of lesson and Career Connections: Have students explore how the production of solar panels requires the use of Earth's natural resources such as copper, iron ore, selenium and silica.
+- Have students explore how the production of solar panels requires the use of Earth's natural resources such as copper, iron ore, selenium, and silica.
 To discover more about resources used to create solar panels, see Minerals Education Coalition.
 Arrange a field trip to Rio Tinto Stadium or Bingham Copper Mine.
-The students could do the same experiment and measure amps instead of volts.
+The students could do the same experiment and measure amps instead of volts. - Look into how temperature affects the efficiency of panels and brainstorm possible solutions.
+Agrivoltaics is an interesting idea that could lead to some class discussions.